bln-kth/kaltura/jack_sharon_dump/README.md

 `php dump_video.php`\
 `php dump_image.php`

-Then there are two scripts to automatically pull down batches of captions and media files from Kaltura:
+Then there are two scripts to automatically pull down batches of captions and media files from Kaltura:\
 `php bulk_download_captions.php`\
 `php bulk_download_media.php`

-A config file to enter the necessary config values for your instance
+A config file to enter the necessary config values for your instance:\
 config.ini

-A tiny test file to see if PHP is working before you start

-hello_world.php

 Two text files used to feed the download scripts with the relevant media or captions id values retrieved from the CSV files